matthewdbradley/wfm/README.md

 # Introduction to Scientific Workflow Managers

 This repository provides a starting point to using three popular scientific workflow managers - Nextflow, Cromwell, and Snakemake.
-This material is used as instructional material for the Research IT workshop.

 ## Getting Started

 In order to use these workflow managers, first download Miniconda3.
-This can be done on the command line (assuming you are using our Linux cluster) by doing the following.
+This can be done on the command line by doing the following.
 First, navigate to a directory in which you have at least a few GB of available space.
 Then, use the following commands.

 ```
 wget https://repo.anaconda.com/miniconda/Miniconda3-py39_4.9.2-Linux-x86_64.sh